wgu-opensource/osmt/README.md

     * If you don't clean up the Docker images and volumes, Quickstart should start very quickly when re-running `osmt_cli.sh -q`.

 ### Running the Development configuration
 1. Validate your local environment (for Docker, Java, and other SDKs / runtimes).
-If this command reports error, you will need to resolve them before running the Quickstart configuration.
+If this command reports error, you will need to resolve them before running the Development configuration.
 See more in the [Requirements to Build OSMT](README.md#requirements-to-build-osmt) section
     ```
     ./osmt_cli.sh -v
     ```